WorldVistA/VistA/Documentation/AutomatedVistAConfiguration.rst

 Automated VistA Import and Configuration
 ========================================

-The manual steps for the Caché and GTM importing process can be found at ImportCache_ and ImportGT.M_.
-The ImportRG script runs files that mirror these scripts and will introduce the same codebase into the database.

 The process for importing VistA-M routines and globals into Caché and GTM has been automated.
-These files are configured and prepared during the setup of the VistA repository after selecting the TEST_VISTA_FRESH_ option.
-The TEST_VISTA_FRESH option also uses this import and configuration during the \'build\' step of a CTest dashboard submission.
+The automated import and configuration scripts are configured and prepared during the setup of the VistA repository after selecting the TEST_VISTA_FRESH_ option.

 To execute the automated import and configuration via the command line, execute the following steps from a gitbash (Windows) or linux shell:

 .. parsed-literal::